Radiation therapy in treatment of cancer

 Skin

 Your skin may be reddened and peeling after radiotherapy.
-Redness of the skin may begin after 2-3 weeks and peeling after 4-5 weeks after the start of radiotherapy in general.
+Redness of the skin may begin after 2-3 weeks and peel after 4-5 weeks after the start of radiotherapy in general.
 Your skin may turn darker as well.
 Protecting the skin area from sunlight under radiotherapy is important, as your skin remembers the radiotherapy dose it receives for your entire lifetime.

 Bone marrow